 Unless you already feel very comfortable driving in challenging circumstances, renting a car is probably not the best way for you to get around Cuba.

 Trains are slow, but they can be a fun, adventurous way to get around Cuba if you have the time.
 Seats are old but generally comfortable and people occasionally come through selling coffee (bring your own cup).
-Changes are made to the train schedule often, so double check everything.
-Tickets are only available at the train station you are leaving from a maximum of five days in advance.
+Changes are made to the train schedule often, so double-check everything.
+Tickets are only available at the train station you are leaving from a maximum of five days in advance. best to book a couple of days in advance to make sure you get a seat.
+You can visit most of the island by train and you'll have plenty of time to relax and enjoy the view.
+But it can be really inconvenient, too, so only use the train if you have a relaxed schedule.

 Despite the bike lanes, it is not safe to ride your bicycle at night.
 Lighting on the road is awful and many accidents that happen in Cuba involve a car and a bike.
 Drunk driving is also still an issue in Cuba, especially at night.
 If you need to get on the road at night, use bike lights, which you should bring with you from home.
 You'll also need to bring your own helmet.
 While it is relatively easy to rent or buy a bike, helmets are tough to come by.
 The last thing to remember to bring: a bike lock - because you never want to discover your bike has been stolen.